appliedinnovationcorp/nexus-v3/README.md

 - `cicd/` - **NEW** Advanced CI/CD pipeline with multi-stage deployments and security scanning
 - `containers/` - **NEW** Enterprise container orchestration with Kubernetes, Helm, and service mesh
 - `quality-gates/` - **NEW** Enterprise quality gates with automated code quality, security, performance, and accessibility checks
+- `frontend-optimization/` - **NEW** Enterprise frontend optimization with SSR, PWA, caching, and performance monitoring

 ## 🛠 Tech Stack